jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 ### Missing Comments

 You can add an extra check to find missing `XML` comments, by turning their warnings into errors.
-This would help keep your released packages always documented.
+This would help keep released packages so they always stay documented.
 Add the following to your `csproj`:

 ```xml
 <!--missing docs as errors-->
 <WarningsAsErrors>$(WarningsAsErrors);CS1591</WarningsAsErrors>
 ```

-If you already `<TreatWarningsAsErrors>`, you could do the opposite and build in lenience for missing docs, for while you're still writing your comments and are not quite done yet:
+If you already `<TreatWarningsAsErrors>`, you could do the opposite and build in lenience for missing docs, for while you're still writing and are not quite done yet:

 ```xml
 <NoWarn>$(NoWarn);CS1591</NoWarn> <!--missing doc lenience-->
 ```

-These tags also belong in a inside a `<PropertyGroup>`.
+These tags belong inside a `<PropertyGroup>`.

 ### Naming Rules